chingdrop/echo-chamber-web/JOURNEY.md

 ## To Do List
-- Possibly change the Crawler app in Django to 'Echo'
+- [ ] Possibly change the Crawler app in Django to 'Echo'

 ### Infrastructure
 - [ ] Determine if the current docker-compose setup is best for running both Django and Angular projects
+- [ ] Configure the Google Cloud Developer Project
 ### Code
+- [ ] Add the use of Google APIs
+	- [ ] Google Trends
+	- [ ] Google Ads Keywords
+- [ ] Add the use of Twitter
 - [ ] Build a method of starting the web crawling celery task
 - [ ] Implement the scrapy framework inside Django
 	- [x] Start the scrapy project and configure it to work inside django